dilushamadushan/todo_app_flutter/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-## Features

-- Add, edit, and delete tasks.
-- Mark tasks as completed or pending.
-- Organize tasks with categories or priorities.
-- Responsive UI for both Android and iOS.

 ## Installation

 1. Clone the repository: